watson-developer-cloud/swift-sdk/README.md

 Note that service credentials are different from your Bluemix username and password.

 See [Getting Started](https://www.ibm.com/watson/developercloud/doc/getting_started/) for more information on getting started with the Watson Developer Cloud and Bluemix.

+## Xcode 7 Compatibility

+As of v0.8.0, the iOS SDK is written in Swift 2.3 using Xcode 8.
+Unfortunately, Swift 2.3 is not backwards compatible with Xcode 7.
+We are not committed to maintaining Xcode 7 support but may occasionally publish a v0.7.x release with critical bug fixes.

+To continue using the iOS SDK with Xcode 7, we recommend following the v0.7.x release branch with the following change to your Cartfile:

+`github "watson-developer-cloud/ios-sdk" ~> 0.7.0`

 ## Contributing